synthetism/unit/README.md

 ## Architecture Principles

-1. **Units are living beings in code** - They have identity, capabilities, and can evolve
+1. **Units are living beings in code** - They have identity, capabilities, and can evolve.
 2. **Dynamic capabilities over fixed commands** - Units learn what they can do
 3. **Self-validation over external validation** - Units know if they're valid
 4. **Composition over inheritance** - Units grow by learning from others
-5. **"Half-native" methods** - Structure defined, implementation learned
+6. **"Half-native" methods** - Structure defined, implementation learned
-6. **Static create() pattern is always entry point** - Constructor is private
+8. **One thing** - Do one thing and do it well, learn and collaborate.

 ## Unit Creation Pattern